 WMC’s Women Under Siege project is funded by contributions from individuals, corporations, and foundations.
 We are not funded by the U.S. or any other government.

 Lauren Wolfe, Director

-Lauren Wolfe is an award-winning journalist who has written for publications from The Guardian to The Atlantic.
-She is also a columnist at Foreign Policy magazine and is on the advisory committee of the International Campaign to Stop Rape & Gender Violence in Conflict.
+Lauren Wolfe is an award-winning journalist who has written for publications from The Atlantic to The New York Times.
+She is also a columnist at Foreign Policy magazine and on the advisory committee of the International Campaign to Stop Rape & Gender Violence in Conflict.
 Previously, she was the senior editor of the Committee to Protect Journalists, where she broke ground on the issue of journalists and sexualized violence.
 She studied at Wesleyan University and Columbia’s Graduate School of Journalism, and is the recipient of the 2012 Frank Ochberg Award for Media and Trauma Study and four Society of Professional Journalists awards.
-In 2013, Foreign Policy magazine named her one of its “FP Twitterati 100,” and Action on Armed Violence listed her as one of their “Top 100 Most Influential Journalists Covering Armed Violence.”
-She blogs at laurenmwolfe.com and is on Twitter at @Wolfe321.
+In 2013, Foreign Policy named her one of its “FP Twitterati 100,” and Action on Armed Violence listed her as one of the “Top 100 Most Influential Journalists Covering Armed Violence.”
+Find her at laurenmwolfe.com and on Twitter at @Wolfe321.